North Carolina vs. St. John's (NY) Predictions & Picks - Women's NCAA Tournament First Round

 North Carolina vs. St. John's (NY) Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game features the North Carolina Tar Heels (21-10) and the St. John's Red Storm (23-8) clashing at Value City Arena (on March 18) at 4:00 PM ET.
-This matchup, according to our computer prediction, will result in a 67-60 win for North Carolina.
+Saturday's game between the North Carolina Tar Heels (21-10) and the St. John's Red Storm (23-8) at Value City Arena has a projected final score of 67-60 based on our computer prediction, with a favored North Carolina squad securing the victory.
+Tipoff is at 4:00 PM ET on March 18.

-The Tar Heels enter this game following a 44-40 loss to Duke on Friday.

 North Carolina vs. St. John's (NY) Game Info